Martial Arts & Kickboxing - Maximum benefit, maximum enjoyment

 GMax Academy is an official UK representative of Master Teng's Northern Shaolin Chin Woo Wushu Centre.

-Our Kids Kung Fu Classes teach children self-discipline, confidence, respect and strong leadership skills.
+Our Kids Kung Fu & Kickboxing Classes teach children self-discipline, confidence, respect and strong leadership skills.
 Additionally, they will learn how to focus, avoid being bullied, and develop a positive attitude.

 Adult Kung Fu Classes teach traditional Shaolin kung fu routines from the Chin Woo Wushu syllabus.